pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 For example, if a command has 40 bits, it will be separated into two packets.
 The first one uses the 26 data bits, and the mask <guide>011010</guide> (26) to indicate all the data bits are in use.
 Then, the second package would only use 14 of the 26 data bits available to reach the 40 bits the command has, and so the mask would be <guide>001110</guide> (14) to indicate that only 14 bits should be analyzed.

 To communicate between the components that the command is over, a <guide>void package 0x000000</guide> is sent after the last package of the command.
-This occurs in two times in the product: first, when sending the command to the TAG, the NIOS II sends a void package to the Sender to indicate the command is over.
-Second, when receiving the response from the TAG, the Recevier sends a void package to the NIOS II to indicate that the command received is over.
+This occurs in two times in the product: first, when sending the command to the tag, the NIOS II sends a void package to the Sender to indicate the command is over.
+Second, when receiving the response from the tag, the Recevier sends a void package to the NIOS II to indicate that the command received is over.

-## READER
+## Solution: READER

-The READER, as shown in the diagram below, is the toplevel of the vhdl components, which contains the three main components.
+The READER, as shown in the diagram below, is the solution implemented in this project, which contains the two main components.
 An in depth analysis is present in the sections below.

 ![Reader diagram](./hardware/reader.png)
 *Reader component visual diagram*

-The first one is the NIOS II soft processor, where the group programmed the tests that will be run on the TAG.
-Therefore, its responsible for generating the commands for communicating with the TAG, as well as interpreting the responses it receives, to assert whether the TAG passes or fails each test.
+The first one is the NIOS II soft processor, where the group programmed the tests that will be run on the tag.
+Therefore, its responsible to generate the commands for communicating with the tag, as well as interpreting the responses it receives, to assert whether the tag passes or fails each test.

-The second component is the IP core, developed in VHDL, and is responsible for encoding and sending messages to the TAG, as well as decoding any responses and passing the through to the processor.
+The second component is the IP core, developed in VHDL, and is responsible for encoding and sending messages to the tag, as well as decoding any responses and passing it through to the processor.
 Those two tasks have been separated into the sender and the receiver respectively.

-The last one is the Avalon Interface, is the connection between the NIOS II and the IP core, where the commands, generated in the programming language C, will be passed on to the VHDL sender, and responses will take the opposite path, going from the receiver to the processor.
+The Avalon Interface Interface, is the connection between the NIOS II and the IP core, where the commands, generated in the programming language C, will be passed on to the VHDL sender, and responses will take the opposite path, going from the receiver to the processor.

 ### IP CORE

 [/main/fpga/RTL/rfid.vhd](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/RTL/rfid.vhd)

 The developed peripheral can be split into two components, visualized in the diagram below.
-Those are the SENDER, in red, responsible for receiving the data from the NIOS II, encoding and forwarding them to the TAG; and the RECEIVER, in blue, responsible for receiving the data from the TAG, decoding and forwarding them to the NIOS II.
+Those are the SENDER, in red, responsible for receiving the data from the NIOS II, encoding and forwarding them to the tag; and the RECEIVER, in blue, responsible for receiving the data from the tag, decoding and forwarding them to the NIOS II.

 ![IP Core](./hardware/ip.png)
 *IP core visual diagram*